-Date Measure Monetary Policy/Operations Fiscal Policy Private Sector Regulatory Forbearance Containment or nightclubs, karaoke establishments and swimming pools.
-Restrictions, including mask wearing and group activities in fitness centers and sports premises, are also relaxed.
-September 21 • Announced a HKD 10,000 cash handout to more than 200,000 low-income families, who are non-permanent residents.
+Date Measure Monetary Policy/Operations Fiscal Policy Private Sector Regulatory Forbearance September 21 • Announced a HKD 10,000 cash handout to more than 200,000 low-income families, who are non-permanent residents.
 Eligible applicants are those who have been in Hong Kong for less than seven years, and aged above 18 years before March 31, 2021.
 They also need to pass a low-income test, which means that they are either beneficiaries of social welfare programs, or meet stipulated income limits.
-Announced the extension of existing rent concession for the Housing Authority (HA)'s eligible non-domestic tenants/licensees for another six months from October 1, 2020-March 31, 2021.
+Announced the extension of existing rent concession for the Housing Authority (HA)'s eligible non-domestic tenants/licensees for another six months from October 1, 2020- March 31, 2021.
 Over this period, the HA would continue to grant a 75 per cent rent concession to eligible tenants/licensees of its retail and factory premises, bus kiosks, and most advertising signboards, as well as carpark users for monthly parking of commercial vehicles. • September 28 • [The Legislative Council Finance Committee] Approved funding of HKD 24 billion for a third round of the government's Anti-Epidemic Fund, following two days of debate.
-The vote outcome was 37-23. • • • September 29 • • • • Announced relaxation of religious gatherings at premises or places of worship (including churches, mosques, or temples) with no more than 50% of the capacity of the premises and team sports (maximum of 4 people a team) at sports premises from October 2. • • • • ●
+The vote outcome was 37-23. • • September 29 • • • • October 5 • • • [Education Bureau (EDB)] Informed all kindergartens (KGs), private primary and secondary day schools and tutorial schools the details of a one-off relief grant amounting to HKD 67.5 million under the third round of the Anti-epidemic Fund, benefitting some 1,000 KGs and about 180 private primary and secondary day schools. • October 6 • • [Social Welfare Department (SWD)] Announced the launch of the second round Child Care Centre Special Grant (under the third round of the Anti-Epidemic Fund) to provide assistance to child care centers to tide them over financial difficulties arising from the prolonged suspension of services as a result of the COVID-19 pandemic. • October 8 • • [Education Bureau (EDB)] Informed the provision of one-off relief grants (under the third round of Anti-Epidemic Fund) to suppliers of catering services for schools and providers of interest classes and school bus services, estimated to be HKD 248.9 million. • October 13 • • • •